SkyBrain-Neurotech/Emotion-Prediction-from-EEG-Signals/README.md

 # Emotion-Prediction-from-EEG-Signals
 SNET AI Service

 This AI-powered EEG analysis service processes uploaded EEG data to assess relaxation levels by comparing baseline and activity session brainwave patterns.
-Users record EEG sessions, upload the data, and receive AI-driven insights on how their relaxation state changes between resting and active conditions.
+Users record EEG sessions, upload the data, and receive insights on how their relaxation state changes between resting and active conditions.

 How It Works